lisunshiny/liannsun.com/v2/bios/networker.md

 * Recommending ways to navigate tricky situations
 * Telling me about in-person paid CS teaching opportunities in NYC
 * Asking me to speak at things
+* Letting me know if you'd like to see a blog post about how I made this site!